Cleveland Might Never Get Another NHL Franchise. OH Really?

 WOIO Assignment Editor Brian Koster grew up around Cleveland's hockey scene.
 His father, Michael, was a photographer for both the WHA Crusaders and the NHL Barons.
 Brian has donated his late father's archives to the Hockey Hall of Fame, available here.
 And he remembers what it was like to grow up in a hockey town in the 1970s:

 “OH Really?” is WKSU’s podcast which makes you part of the reporting process.
-Ask your question now right here:
+Ask your question now right here (or click here):

 _